 WHAT THE HOOVER E05 ERROR ACTUALLY MEANS

 The Hoover E05 Error appears when the washing machine detects a heating or temperature sensor problem.
 This fault is extremely common on Hoover H‑Wash 500 and H‑Dry 500 models, and it usually means the NTC sensor, wiring, or heating element isn’t sending the correct signal to the control board.
 The machine stops the cycle to prevent overheating, which is why the E05 code appears immediately or mid‑wash.
 The good news is that this issue is straightforward to diagnose and fix at home.
+If your Hoover E05 Error keeps returning after a reset, the heating sensor is likely faulty.

 What Causes the Hoover E05 Error?